ut-issl/repository-template/.github/ISSUE_TEMPLATE/action_item.md

 ---
 name: Action Item
-about: AI 管理用テンプレート
+about: Template for AI
 title: ''
 labels: ''
 assignees: ''

 ---

-## 概要
-ひとことで

-## 詳細
+## Details
-詳しく
+Please write details of the issue.

-## close条件
+## Conditions of close
-どうなったらcloseできるか
+Please write conditions of close the issue.

-## 備考
+## Supplements
-なにかあれば
+- Please write supplements if you need them.

-## 注意
+## Notes
-- 関連する Projects が存在する場合，それの紐付けを行うこと
+- Please tie the related project if it exists.
+- Please set `Assignees`.
-- 可能ならば `priority` ラベルを付けること
+- Please set a `priority` label.
-- 可能ならば Assignees を設定すること
-- close するときは結論を明記すること
+- Please write the conclusion before close the issue.